JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

     1.)
 Run the executable file named Tic-Tac-Toe.exe to open the GUI (Graphical User Interface) for the program

     2.)
 Enjoy playing Tic-Tac-Toe

+&nbsp;**Option 1:** Programming tools Python and tkinter python library installed

+    1.)
+Run the executable file named Tic-Tac-Toe.exe to open the GUI (Graphical User Interface) for the program

+    2.)
+Have fun playing Tic-Tac-Toe!

+&nbsp;**Option 2:** No programming tools installed on running computer

+    1.)
+Click on the link provided below.
+    This link will go to a Google Drive account and will then automatically download and unzip the zip folder called TicTacToe.
+    This folder will contain all the data that the program needs

+    2.)
+Open the folder that was just created called Tic-Tac-Toe

+    3.)
+Run the executable file named Tic-Tac-Toe.exe

+    4.)
+Have fun playing Tic-Tac-Toe!
+&nbsp;<a href="https://drive.google.com/file/d/1nb5TkntuTgk74Dntvu3WaWGPJ3-PL8i4/view?usp=drive_web">Play Tic-Tac-Toe!</a>

 ---
 <h2 align="center">:camera: Project Images :camera:</h2>
 <div align="center">